D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 ----------------------------------------------------------------------------------------------------

 FnP additional info:

-NOTE: The multiclass Cleric kits are currently not compatible with the beta versions of FnP.
-Use v0.84.5 if you want to use the multiclass kits with FnP.
+- The multiclass kits do not require the FnP multiclass mod for compatibility with FnP.
+- For best compatibility, install this mod AFTER applying the sphere system.
+- It will still work if installed before FnP, but some spheres may be incorrect (will update if it gets fixed).

 FnP multiclass:
 - Current versions of FnP multiclass hide the F/M/C class from the selection screen.
 - It may possibly be updated to not disable F/M/C, but for now, there are a few ways around this:
 1. Install this mod after FnP multiclass.
 It will automatically re-enable the class.
 2. Use cdtweaks/Tweaks Anthology.
 It has components that make all classes (including FMC) available to all races.
 3. Edit clsrcreq.2DA.
 Just find FIGHTER_MAGE_CLERIC, and set whichever races you want to 1.

+This is how I'd do the install:
+1. FnP spheres, kits, usability
+2. The Workshop Kitpack
+3. FnP multiclass kits (if using)
+4. cdtweaks - enable all classes/multiclasses for all races

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------